tyrichardson/kCodingProject/README.md

 The user then selects a message type.
 There are several standard types (Reservation Made, Room Ready, Checked In), as well as a Custom message type which, when selected, presents the user with some information for using auto-replacement functionality to personalize and otherwise enhance their custom message.

-The user then previews their message before sending their message.
+The user must preview their message before it can be sent.
 They are notified that their message has been sent.

 ### Prerequisites